Ricky Miller: Personal life

 Miller struggled with depression and alcoholism after his brother Michael, a firefighter, was killed in the line of duty.
 Michael Miller died aged 26, on 2 February 2005, battling to save a woman trapped during the Harrow Court fire.

-He was convicted of drink driving in 2006, and again in 2009.
+He was convicted of drunk driving in 2006 and again in 2009.
 On 27 April 2015, Miller and his Luton Town teammate Shaun Whalley were both arrested by Bedfordshire Police in connection with an alleged assault following the club's end of season awards night.
-Both were released on bail, but were suspended by the club pending a police inquiry.
+Both were released on bail but were suspended by the club pending a police inquiry.
 His Luton contract was terminated following his arrest.
 On 3 June 2015, Miller was charged with five offences in connection to the assault.
 On 8 December 2015, Miller was found not guilty and cleared of the charges.
 On 5 November 2017, Miller was arrested and later charged with assaulting a police officer, using threatening behaviour and failing to provide a specimen.
 On 11 June 2018, the charge of assault was dropped, though he was handed a 42-month driving ban after pleading guilty to failing to provide a blood sample.

-Miller has talked of his struggles suffering from Attention deficit hyperactivity disorder and the impact that this has had on his football career and the lack of support offered by his former clubs.
+Miller has talked of his struggles having Attention deficit hyperactivity disorder and the impact that this has had on his football career, and the lack of support offered by his former clubs.